apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/introduction.md

 ## What is web scraping? {#what-is-web-scraping}

 We use web scraping as an umbrella term for crawling, web data extraction and all other activities that have the purpose of converting unstructured data from the web to a structured format ready for integration or data analysis.
-In the advanced courses, you'll learn that modern web scraping is about much more than just HTML and URLs.
+In the advanced courses, you'll learn that web scraping is about much more than just HTML and URLs.

 ## Next up {#next}